 For example, re-running the site speed test for WP Engine using Pingdom produced different results.

-In the first test, the load time was 2 seconds while the requests were 83.
-In the second test and third test, load time reduced as well as the number of requests.
+In the first test, the load time was 2 seconds, while the requests were 83.
+In the second test and third tests, load time was reduced, as well as the number of requests.
 Visitors to your website do not reload the page when they land on a page on your website, they move on, read, and hit the next link they find.
 To make a website truly performant, you will have to deliver fast results on this very first visit.

 Use Chrome DevTools for Testing Website Speed

 Chrome comes with a built-in tool known as DevTools that allows you to run various tests and monitor progress in real-time.
-Although tools like Pingdom and Google PageSpeed Insight can also show similar stats.
-DevTools runs on your computer and gives much more personalized stats that are closer to real user-experience.
+However, tools like Pingdom and Google PageSpeed Insight can also show similar stats.
+DevTools runs on your computer and gives much more personalized stats that are closer to real user experience.

 The Myth Behind Caching

 Caching does not guarantee true performance and is definitely not the ultimate solution for website performance.
 It might make your website look great on the Pingdom test, for that matter (as seen above in the WP Engine test), but in reality, the cache does not help if the visitor is visiting the site for the first time.

 There are two absolute truths about caching that you need to know about.
 First, caches need to be filled before they can be used.
 When the visitor enters a site for the first time that uses a full-page cache, several requests are made to the server to fetch the required assets and information to display on the webpage.
 That means that caching is a performance enhancement and will never work for the first request.

 The second important thing is that caches always expire.
 This means that even though you cache a page now, the cached page will at some point be erased from the cache – and the cached element needs to be rebuilt.